 Sea road, Milford on sea, New Forest SO41 0PF

 This 8 week course in for people who are living with pain, recovering from illness, injury or surgery.
 It is designed for health optimization by following a daily routine of meditations, gentle moments in a sequence, which can be done in bed, on a chair or standing.
 The program is user friendly with easy to use steps.
 People who have attended this course have suffered from back pain, chronic fatigue, and recovery from cancer.

 The breathworks program has been systematically tested with thousands of testimonials of a great way of being with and managing life-long conditions.
 This is a world-wide program.
 For more information please refer to the breathwork website, link below. https://www.breathworks-mindfulness.org.uk/

 The 8 week program is based on 2 hour group work, over 8 weeks, followed by home practice.
 The process of bringing awareness to the body through meditation, mindful movement and theory help to facilitate life long tools which become second nature.

-The course book by Vidyamala Burch and Danny Penman ‘Mindfulness for health‘ is user friendly and suitable for beginners, with links to on line guided meditations, and mindful movement demonstrations.
+- The course book (Mindfulness for health) is by Vidyamala Burch and Danny Penman ‘Mindfulness for health’ is user friendly and suitable for beginners which is accompanied with a CD or downloads.